Are you about to build a website for your church and looking for some guidance?

 1) Make a list of the features you would like on your website.

 Talk with the staff and ministry team leaders about the features or functionality they think should be on the website.
-When you talk with people, try to get a sense for how important they think various features are.
-Let them know you’re just getting ideas at this point, and not every idea will be implemented.
+When you talk with people, try to get a sense for how important they think each feature is.
+Let them know you’re just getting ideas at this point, and not every idea will be implemented in the final design of your church website.

 2) Whittle down the features list

 Another cost that comes with each plugin is the divided attention it produces.
 Everyone has a limited amount of time and attention.
 Each feature you add to your website, reduces the time and attention the other features will get.
-Therefore, before you choose to move forward with a feature, ask yourself is it important enough to sacrifice time and attention from the other features.
+Therefore, before you choose to move forward with a feature, when designing your church website, ask yourself if it is important enough to sacrifice time and attention from the other features.

 3) Evaluate available plugins